 Since my apartment was literally at the top of a mountain and I had fallen in love with the beach- I decided to break the lease and move to Santa Monica.

 Good Looking Loser Moves to Santa Monica Beach (June 2009 - March 2010)

-Instead of the worst logistical situation ever (apartment on a mountain), I put myself in a near ideal situation- a 5 minute walk form the HIGHEST TRAFFIC area on Santa Monica Beach.
+Instead of the worst logistical situation ever (apartment on a mountain), I put myself in a near ideal situation- a 5 minute walk from the HIGHEST TRAFFIC area on Santa Monica Beach.

 From there, I started moving faster- inviting the girls to come in for a few minutes and get some AC/diet lemonade and vodka.
 I started to get girls back to my place- DURING THE DAY.
 I did this for a good 10 months.
 Sometimes after I'd hook up with a girl I'd walk to the beach, by myself (usually) and sit there for 2 hours and feel like my life was going to work out after all.
 It was amazing.

 One girl asked me, "What you are thinking about?
-Why are so happy?"
+Why are you so happy?"

 I said, "sometimes you just know... that's all."